Mark2Mark/mark-zones-plugin/README.md

     <li>👉 When you've completed the above, just click the <code>"Activate License"</code> button.
 Within a few seconds your product should be activated for full use!</li>
   </ol>

-  *) If the window doesn’t show, you can right-click into the Edit Tab (that’s the window where you do your drawings) and in the context menu click <code>"Purchase {{NAME}}"</code>.
+  *) If the window doesn’t show, you can right-click into the Edit Tab (that’s the window where you do your drawings) and in the context menu click <code>"Purchase Mark Zones"</code>.
 Alternatively you can right click into the plugin’s Preview box and click <code>"Open Registration Window"</code>.
   </details>

   &nbsp;